Skip to main content

 Staff adjusters, independent adjusters, desk adjusters, field adjusters, Public Adjusters — learn who each one works for and how it affects your claim.

-Insurance policies are full of undefined terms that carriers interpret narrowly to reduce claims.
-Learn which common terms lack definitions, how insurers exploit the ambiguity, and how to push back using California law.
+Insurance policies contain undefined terms carriers interpret narrowly to reduce claims.
+Which terms lack definitions, and how to push back in California.

-How underground climate change is causing soil shrinkage and foundation damage across the country — and why the earth movement exclusion may leave policyholders without coverage for an emerging threat.
+How underground climate change causes soil shrinkage and foundation damage - and why the earth movement exclusion may leave policyholders without coverage.

 Underinsured After a Loss?
-When Your Insurance Agent or Broker May Be Liable
+When Your Broker May Be Liable

-When a caretaker, new spouse, or family member with ulterior motives convinces an elderly policyholder to change beneficiaries, reduce coverage, cancel a policy, or sign claim documents, California law provides powerful remedies.
-Learn the legal framework, the red flags, and how to restore the status quo.
+When a caretaker, new spouse, or family member pushes an elderly policyholder to change beneficiaries or cancel coverage, California provides powerful remedies.

 United Policyholders Amicus Briefs: California Cases

-A compiled list of United Policyholders friend-of-the-court briefs in California insurance cases — property damage, bad faith, coverage interpretation, and claims handling disputes that affect every policyholder in the state.
+United Policyholders friend-of-the-court briefs in California insurance cases - property damage, bad faith, coverage interpretation, and claims handling.

-The problem of unlicensed adjusters handling California insurance claims — what the law requires, why insurers use unlicensed personnel, how it affects your claim, and what you can do about it.
+The problem of unlicensed adjusters handling California insurance claims - what the law requires, why insurers use them, and what you can do about it.

 What 'Replacement Cost' Means and Why It Matters More Than You Think